I stared up at my house before glancing at the sold sign that was planted in the yard. I supposed it was no longer my house.

 “What do you think?”
 Dad asked as he came around the truck.
 I looked at the house.

 It had light paneling, the roof had dark shingles and there was a two-car garage connected to it.
 The first level of the house and the garage were connected and the second story went over the top of the garage.
-The covered front porch stretched around two sides of the of the house.
+The covered front porch stretched around two sides of the house.

 “It’s nice,” I mumbled.
 I glanced at the garage doors.
 “Looks like that moving company just left our stuff in the garage and left the doors opened.”